rpf13/sportsshooting_react/README.md

 ### Code

-I have done lots of research, especially on the Django side, to create this project.
+I have done lots of research, especially on the React side, to create this project.
 The following list will show some of the resources I have used.
+First and foremost, the Code Institute's own material, like the "Moments" walkthrough project, was extremely helpful and gave a general guidance, many of the taught concepts have been reused and adopted for my application.

 | Source | Location | Notes |
 | --- | --- | --- |